Luna G3 CPAP Review: Data Access Guide

 - Cheyne-Stokes respiration (CSR): Not recorded.
 Only ResMed machines expose CSR detection in CPAP Clarity.

-If you are coming from a ResMed AirSense 11 and are accustomed to seeing respiratory rate, tidal volume, and flow limitation curves, expect those channels to show "no data" on the Luna G3 dashboard.
+If you are coming from a ResMed AirSense 11 and are accustomed to seeing respiratory rate, tidal volume, and flow limitation curves, expect tidal volume and flow limitation to show "no data" on the Luna G3 dashboard; respiratory rate appears only on the newer G3-2.11.x firmware family, where it is worked out from the breath-by-breath record on the card.
 The absence of those channels does not mean your therapy is failing.
 AHI, pressure, and leak are the primary metrics for evaluating treatment effectiveness.

 How to Read Your Luna G3 Data